 Easter Seals Camp Horizon Program Staff

 Easter Seals Camp Horizon staff members are carefully chosen for their skills, energy, knowledge, and enthusiasm for working with children and adults with special needs in the great outdoors.
-In addition to senior program staff, we have 45 staff members working directly with campers on a daily basis.
+In addition to year-round senior program staff, we have 45 summer staff members working directly with campers on a daily basis.
 Our staff members are at least 18 years of age, many either currently attending or are graduates of university and college.

 All program staff are required to hold current Standard First Aid, CPR-C and undergo a criminal reference check prior to employment.
 Staff members who are full-time Alberta residents are also required to complete an Intervention Record Check (formerly Child Welfare Record Check).